datamesh-architecture/datausageagreement-specification/README.md

 ### Provider

-The specification supports the output port of a data product as a provider
+The specification supports the output port of a data product as a provider.
+The data contract is optional but recommended.

 ```yaml
 provider: